robertgzr/LuaSnip/DOC.md

 where nodes are created at runtime and inserted as a snippetNode.

-Syntax is similar to snippets, however, where snippets require a table specifying when to expand, snippetNodes, similar to insertNodes, expect a number, as they too are jumpable:
+Syntax is similar to snippets, however, where snippets require a table specifying when to expand, snippetNodes, similar to insertNodes, expect their jump-index.
 ```lua
  s("trig", sn(1, {
  	t("basically just text "),